 To visualize this, look at the image below.
-In an untwisted pair configuration, the pairs of wires blue-white, orange-white, etc. would not be twisted together.
+In an untwisted pair configuration, the pairs of wires blue-white, orange-white, etc. wouldn’t be twisted together.
 They would simply be side-by-side within the cable.

-You will not see untwisted cables used today so this is just for informational purposes.
+You won’t see untwisted cables used today so this is just for informational purposes.

 Twisted Pair Cable